Israeli coalition talks resume after PM misses deadline - WTMJ

-JERUSALEM (AP) — Israel’s president on Wednesday signaled he would move quickly to task a new candidate with forming a government after Prime Minister Benjamin Netanyahu failed to do so ahead of a midnight deadline.
+JERUSALEM (AP) — Israel’s president on Wednesday signaled he would move quickly to task a new candidate with forming a government after Prime Minister Benjamin Netanyahu failed to do so ahead of a midnight deadline the previous day.

-President Reuven Rivlin will meet with the two main candidates for forming a government — opposition leader Yair Lapid and Naftali Bennett, a former Netanyahu ally — on Wednesday morning.
-He asked parties to make their positions known before 2 p.m.
-(1100 GMT).
+Rivlin met with the two main candidates for forming a government — opposition leader Yair Lapid and Naftali Bennett, a former Netanyahu ally — and asked parties to make their positions known by early afternoon.

-Netanyahu’s political future was thrown into question when he failed to assemble a ruling coalition in the four weeks allotted to him, raising the possibility that his 12-year run as prime minister — the longest in Israeli history — could soon come to an end.
+Addressing reporters later, Bennett, a former Netanyahu ally, accused the prime minister of “slamming the door” in his face and vowed to seek the formation of a broad government spanning the poltical spectrum.
+He said everything must be done to avert another election.

-Rivlin, who occupies a mostly ceremonial role, is expected in the coming days to give one of Netanyahu’s opponents a chance to form an alternative coalition government.
-He could ask the parliament to select one of its own members as prime minister.
-If all else fails, the country would be forced into another election this fall — the fifth in just over two years.
+“This is the time to form a unity government,” he said.
+“The door is open to all parties.”

 Elections held March 23 ended in deadlock for the fourth consecutive time in the past two years.
 Despite repeated meetings with many of his rivals and unprecedented outreach to the leader of a small Islamist Arab party, Netanyahu was unable to close a deal.